sarahtischer/Instacart-Python_Project-CareerFoundry/README.md

 * Coding etiquette, Excel reporting, and final analysis

 ## Folders
-* 01 Project Management: Project brief.
+* 01 Project Management: Project brief
-* 02 Data; with subfolders Original_data and Prepared_data: \
-  Original dataframes and dataframes after cleaning and preparation for analysis (note: data files are not uploaded to GitHub due to size).
+* 02 Data: Original and prepared dataframes (note: data files are not uploaded to GitHub due to their size)
-* 03 Scripts: Jupyter notebooks containing Python scripts for analysis.
+* 03 Scripts: Jupyter notebooks containing Python scripts for analysis
-* 04 Analysis: Visualizations used to develop and explain insights.
+* 04 Analysis: Visualizations used to develop and explain insights
-* 05 Sent_to_client: The final report presented in Excel.
+* 05 Sent_to_client: The final report presented in Excel

 ## Analysis Tools
 * Uses Jupyter notebooks and the following Python libraries for analysis: